gbreahna/gbreahna-privacy/privacy-policy.md

 **Information Collection and Use**

-For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to android.permission.ACCESS_FINE_LOCATION.
+For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to android.permission.ACCESS_BACKGROUND_LOCATION, android.permission.ACCESS_FINE_LOCATION, android.permission.ACCESS_COARSE_LOCATION.
 The information that we request will be retained by us and used as described in this privacy policy.

 The app does use third-party services that may collect information used to identify you.